The Ultimate Home Emergency Preparedness Guide

 That’s why, as you move into your new home, or start spring cleaning around your current place, it’s a perfect time to do a bit of home emergency preparation.

 If a raging hurricane roars into your town, chances are your local stores will be boarded up and closed.
-If the river rises and streets are flooded, you aren’t going anywhere.
+If the river rises and streets are flooded, you aren’t driving anywhere.
 If you are outrunning a wildfire, you need to make sure you have everything with you.

 This guide will help you be better prepared for many types of home emergency issues.